beedesk/django-trusts/README.md

 ### Introduction
 `django-trusts` is a add-on to Django's (>= 1.7) builtin<sup>[1](#footnote1)</sup> authorization.
 It strives to be a **minimal** implementation, adding only a single concept, `trust`, to enable maintainable per-object permission settings for a django project that hosts users of multiple organizations<sup>[2](#footnote2)</sup> with a single user namespace.

 A `trust` is a relationship whereby content access is permitted by the creator [`settlor`] to specific user(s) [`trustee`(s)] or `group`(s).
 Content can be an instance of a ContentMixin subclass, or of an existing model via a junction table.
 Access to multiple content can be permitted by a single `trust` for maintainable permssion settings.
-Django's builtin model, group, is supported and can be used to define reusuable permissions for a group of users.
+Django's builtin model, `group`, is supported and can be used to define reusuable permissions for a `group` of `user`s.

 `django-trusts` also strives to be a **scalable** solution.
 Permissions checking is offloaded to the database by design, and the implementation minimizes database hits.
-Permissions are cached per `trust` for the lifecycle of request user.
+Permissions are cached per `trust` for the lifecycle of `request user`.
 If a project's request lifecycle resolves most checked content to one or few `trusts`, which should be very typically the case, this design should be a winner in term of performance.
 Currently, permissions checking is done against an individual content.
 In the future, we would like to add permissions checking against a QuerySet of content.

 `django-trusts` supports Django's builtins User models `has_perms()` / `has_perms()` and does not provides any in-addition.

 <sup id="footnote1">[1] See, [Django Object Permissions](https://github.com/djangoadvent/djangoadvent-articles/blob/master/1.2/06_object-permissions.rst)</sup>

 <sup id="footnote2">[2] Even `django-trusts` is incepted to support multiple organizations in a single project, it does not define or restrict oraganization model design.
 One natural approach is to model an organization as a special user.
 With this arrangment, an organization can be the `settlor` of `trusts`.
 Alternative approach is to create another model for organization.
-With this arrangment, the settler of trusts can simple be the creating user and one might or might not have all permissions of organization's content.</sup>
+With this arrangment, the `settlor` of `trust`s can simple be the creating user and one might or might not have all permissions of organization's content.</sup>

 ---